About Robin Holmes-Sullivan

 Holmes-Sullivan earned her bachelor’s degree in psychology from California State University at Fullerton in 1986.
 She received a master’s degree in experimental psychology from California State University at Fullerton in 1990, and a second master’s in clinical psychology from the California School of Professional Psychology that same year.
 She earned her PhD in clinical psychology from the California School of Professional Psychology two years later in 1992.

-Holmes-Sullivan and her wife, Kathy, have two grown sons, a daughter-in-law, and a grandson.
+Holmes-Sullivan and her wife, Kathy, have two grown sons, a daughter-in-law, a grandson, and a granddaughter.